 If the prospect agrees to an appointment, refrain from pitching your product further, as it may jeopardize the deal.
 If they decline, conclude the call in a polite and respectful manner.
 They’ll remain potential customers, and your interaction will leave a positive first impression of your business.

-Best Practices For Cold Calling Scripts
+Practices for Creating The Best Cold Calling Scripts

 Personalize your scripts with pre-call research